FreeHealth/freehealth/global_resources/databases/users/readme.txt

-Database will be autoatically created at first time running
+Database will be automatically created at first time running